 The mighty Murray River, one of the world's longest navigable rivers, stretches 2,700 kilometres from the mountains of the Great Dividing Range in north-eastern Victoria to near Adelaide in South Australia.
 A mountain stream in its upper reaches, the river turns into a meandering river lined with magnificent forests of red gum and sandy beaches in its lower reaches.
 The region is home to plentiful wildlife, supporting over 350 varieties of birds, as well as many species of mammals, reptiles and fish.

 Traverse the region from end to end and delight in the activity and diversity found along the way.
-Inhabited by Aboriginal tribes for thousands of years, the Murray River is now the lifeblood of Victoria's food bowl and the centre of social, sports and cultural activities – from east to west.
+Inhabited by Aboriginal people for thousands of years, the Murray River is now the lifeblood of Victoria's food bowl and the centre of social, sports and cultural activities – from east to west.

 A river's spirit

-Since ancient times Aboriginal tribes have lived along the river and, after European settlement, the river was travelled by some of Australia's earliest European explorers.
+Since ancient times Aboriginal people have lived along the river and, after European settlement, the river was travelled by some of Australia's earliest European explorers.
 By the late 1800s, it was a busy trading route with boats carrying supplies to and carting wool from the region's stations and homesteads.